 Currently, 5 Anniversary badges including the 70th Anniversary badge have been introduced since 1998 and would form an octagon once the 8th badge has been issued in 2033.
 The octagon is a shape commonly known for symbolising infinity.
 Hence, when the 8th Anniversary badge has been issued, it would symbolise both Catholic High Scout Group's longevity and long history of service and excellence in Singapore as well as the bright future ahead of us to reach even greater heights.

 Proficiency & Progress Badges

-The progress badges (left) are earned by showing the values and lessons a scout has learned through scouting, usually in the form of a report and reflection.
-The progress badges include; the Scout Badge (Tier 1), Discoverer Award (Tier 2), Explorer Award (Tier 3), and Voyager Award (Tier 4).
+Progress badges (left) are earned by showing the values and lessons a Scout has learned through scouting, usually in the form of a report and reflection.
+The Progress badges include; the Scout Badge (Tier 1), Discoverer Award (Tier 2), Explorer Award (Tier 3), and Voyager Award (Tier 4).